Would you like a free copy of Chapter One of Jules' latest NLP book "AEGIS"?

 Features of a New Code Approach to Teaching NLP

-Comprehensive New Code NLP training produces graduates who think in NLP patterns, ask penetrating questions and communicate naturally and elegantly in their own style.
-This approach to training is minimalist, code congruent and process and discovery oriented.
+Comprehensive New Code NLP training produces graduates who think in NLP patterns, ask penetrating questions, and communicate naturally and elegantly in their own style.
+This approach to training is minimalist, code-congruent, process and discovery-oriented.
 Minimalism strips away non-essential material (content), ritual and artificial aids from the training context.

-Code congruence in training requires maximum similarity between training and assessment with reference to context, process, resources and material, in the interest of facilitating learning and performance [1].
-Code congruence in disseminating learning to life requires the training to blend with life as much as possible and to maintain that connection through each exercise.
+Code congruence in training requires maximum similarity between training and assessment with reference to context, process, resources, and material in the interest of facilitating learning and performance [1].
+Code congruence in disseminating learning to life requires training to blend with life as much as possible and to maintain that connection through each exercise.

 Framing for Conscious Attention and Metaphor for Unconscious Attention

 As discussed earlier, framing is essential to New Code NLP training and is all about context.
-Everything we do, all of our behaviour occurs and applies in a particular context or set of contexts.
-We may not be conscious of most of the contexts in which we are functioning, however, the context where we are at any moment sets the scene for the way we behave there.
-In the world, a context is the situation, time and place that informs what we do.
+Everything we do and all of our behaviour occurs and applies in a particular context or set of contexts.
+We may not be conscious of most of the contexts in which we are functioning; however, the context where we are at any moment sets the scene for the way we behave there.
+In the world, a context is the situation, time, and place that inform what we do.
 Our internal states too, are part of our context and also inform our actions in the world.
 A context is the set of constraints and supports that cue our states and behaviour while inside it.

-The intent of framing is to facilitate students to discover patterns of excellence for themselves through exposure to training exercises, experiences and games.
+The intent of framing is to facilitate students discovering patterns of excellence for themselves through exposure to training exercises, experiences, and games.
 Also for students to experience an unconscious uptake of generative patterns of excellence.
-This is evidenced by the questions they ask, the behaviour they offer and the links they make.
-The intent for unconscious uptake is to prevent students from making conscious links between what they think they are learning and what they know already that they think relates to it.
-Ideally, students learn unconsciously, then allow the patterns to generalise and be expressed unconsciously until sometime later the student starts to gain conscious awareness.
+This is evidenced by the questions they ask, the behaviour they offer, and the links they make.
+The intent of unconscious uptake is to prevent students from making conscious links between what they think they are learning and what they already know that they think relates to it.
+Ideally, students learn unconsciously, then allow the patterns to generalise and be expressed unconsciously until, sometime later, the student starts to gain conscious awareness.

 In contrast, conventional learning expects the conscious mind to learn before a skill or topic becomes available unconsciously.
 This is hard work and allows conscious ideas and opinions to filter new information before it is experienced.
 This is limiting.
 Learners want to be able to respond with NLP patterns, not talk about them.
 Therefore, participants are asked to complete discovery exercises without knowing what their purpose is in advance.
 They are given clear process instructions with no reasoning.